 Palliative care

 Palliative care does not treat lung cancer directly.
 The goal of palliative care is to improve your quality of life while receiving treatment.
-It prevents or treat the symptoms and side effects of the disease and its treatment.
+It helps to prevent or eliminate the symptoms and side effects you may feel because of the disease or the treatments.
 It also helps you manage emotional, social, practical, and spiritual problems you may face.

 Talk with your doctor

-Talk with your doctor to understand your NSCLC mutation and type of cancer, and to make a treatment plan together.
+Talk with your doctor to understand your type of NSCLC and any known mutations in your tumor cells.
+Using this information, create a treatment plan together.
 Bring a pen and paper or use your cell phone to write down your questions and your doctor’s answers.
 You might start with these questions:

 • What type of lung cancer do I have?